Maoist involvement in the Nandigram violence: Insurgency, arms dealing and militant involvement

-two page pamphlet, where they confirmed that they were active during the Singur and Nandigram protests and openly claimed credit it terming as “revolutionary people’s agitation”.
+two page pamphlet, where they confirmed that they were active during the Singur and Nandigram protests and openly claimed credit it terming as "revolutionary people’s agitation".

 Leaders

 In March 2008, West Bengal CID arrested then state secretary of CPI (Maoist) Himadri Sen Roy alias Somen from a suburban railway station in North 24 Parganas district.
 After that, Narayan, who was slated to be the next acting state secretary of the CPI(Maoist), was wanted and searched both by West Bengal and Jharkhand for his involvement in various Naxal insurgency activities.

 Ranjit Pal, a frontline Maoist commander, and his wife Jharna Giri, who surrendered in 2017 said, that they operated Nandigram during 2007 violence.
 According to the Police, after Maoist leader Kishanji was shot in an encounter, Ranjit Pal was running the Maoist activities in the area by recruiting and strengthening the Maoist cadre in the area.

-One of the most wanted and top Maoist leader was Venkatesh Reddy namely Deepak, who was a close associate of CPI(Maoist) polit bureau member Kishanji and alsp a member of the Maoist Central Military Commission.
+One of the most wanted and top Maoist leader was Venkatesh Reddy namely Deepak, who was a close associate of CPI(Maoist) polit bureau member Kishanji and also a member of the Maoist Central Military Commission.
 He focused for Nandigram, Khejuri and Kolkata for last three to four years.
 He was active in West Bengal for the last 10 years and surrounding areas of the city for about 15 years now.
 Reddy was accused to be connected with several incidents of killing of security personnel and political rivals as well as arson in the Paschim Medinipur, during the protests.
 He was arrested in 2010 by West Bengal CID accused of several cases of murder, waging war against the country and under the Arms Act.